undersight/undersight.co/src/pages/projects/matcher/index.md

 <article role="article">

 Quite frankly, this was one of the rare cases where the brand pretty much designed itself.
-For the logo, A2 Type's outstanding [Regular](https://www.a2-type.co.uk/regular) pulls most of the weight, paired with some scribbles straight out of Coaching 101.
-The scribbles follow a bit of a pattern, but can be used in a number of different ways, keeping the logo recognizable but never boring.
+For the logo, A2 Type's outstanding [Regular](https://www.a2-type.co.uk/regular) pulls most of the weight, only being complemented by a few scribbles that mimic coaching instructions.
+These follow a bit of a pattern, but can be used in a number of different ways, keeping the logo recognizable but never boring.
 As for the colour scheme, it's ripped right off of the courts we used to play in.
 Perhaps unsurprisingly, I've come to realize these look more or less the same anywhere in the world, almost always using a combination of 2 out of 4 possible colours.
-I simply added them all together, and we had a brand.
+By adding them all together, we had a brand palette.

 </article>